Actress Kate Hudson Reveals What It’s Like To Co-Parent With Three Different Fathers

-Kate Hudson is a mother of three and at times, it’s a balancing act.
+Kate Hudson is a mother of three and at times it’s a balancing act.

-The actress has three children with three different fathers, making co-parenting a bit of challenge at time.
+The actress has three children with three different fathers, making co-parenting a bit of challenge at times.
 Most recently, Hudson gave birth to daughter Rani Rose this past October and she shares the tot with boyfriend Danny Fujikawa.
-The actress is also the mother to two other boys — 7-year-old Bingham Bellamy, who she shares with ex Matt Bellamy and 15-year-old Ryder Robinson, who is from her previous marriage to Chris Robinson.
+The actress is also the mother to two other boys — 7-year-old Bingham Bellamy, whom she shares with ex Matt Bellamy, and 15-year-old Ryder Robinson, who is from her previous marriage to Chris Robinson.

 Today, the 39-year-old stopped by Divorce Sucks!
 With Laura Wasser where she chatted about her children and how she balances co-parenting three kids with three separate fathers.
 While she says that she does not recommend doing the same thing that she did in most cases, she does say that her situation is “quite amazing.”